Trevor-crypto243/LARAVEL-LIVEWIRE/README.md

     -provides access to various properties and methods that can be used in a livewire component -it is exposed to alpine.js which you can access inside your component

+Forms, Live validations and Loaders
+    -passing actions as variables to enhance the reusability of components